devopstoday11/ansible_grafana/README.md

 $ vagrant up
 ```

-If everything run has expected, you should be able to reach the web interface : http://10.0.4.161:3000/
+If everything run as expected, you should be able to reach the web interface : http://10.0.0.11:3000/

 #### Docker Deployment